timginker/boiwsa/README.md

 ```

 Next, load your time series data into a data frame object.
 Here is an
-example that is based on the `gasoline` data from the `fpp2` package:
+example that is based on the `gasoline` data from the US Energy
+Information Administration that we copied from the from the `fpp2`
+package:

 ``` r
 data("gasoline.data")